Countries: home page

 Barterdeals

 • With a lot of organizations JoHo cooperates on a barter deal basis.
-This is a type of partnership where none of the two organizations pays or charges fees, or where lowest possibile fees are calculated
+This is a type of partnership where none of the two organizations pays or charges fees, or where the lowest possible fees are calculated

-• Starting-point within these kind of deals is that organizations work cost neutral and organizations exchange equally: advertorial-advertorial, banner-banner, flyer-flyer, etc
+• Starting-point within this kind of deals is that organizations work cost neutral and organizations exchange equally: advertorial-advertorial, banner-banner, flyer-flyer, etc

 Sponsoring